This very flavorful steak stir-fry is made with sliced top sirloin steak, bell peppers, and snow peas.

 - In a small bowl, mix together the sauce ingredients.
 Set aside.

-- Heat 1 tablespoon of the oil over medium-high heat.
-Add the beef and stir fry 2 minutes, just until no longer raw.
-Remove to a plate using a slotted spoon.
+- In a large deep skillet or a wok, heat 1 tablespoon of the oil over medium-high heat.
+Add the beef and stir-fry for 2 minutes, just until no longer raw.
+Remove the beef to a plate using a slotted spoon.

 - To the same skillet, add the remaining oil, then add the onions and bell peppers and stir-fry until just tender, about 4 minutes.

-- Add the garlic, ginger and snow peas.
-Cook, stirring, 1 minute.
-Lower heat to medium if the pan gets too hot at this point.
+- Add the garlic, ginger, and snow peas.
+Cook, stirring, for 1 minute.
+Lower the heat to medium if the pan gets too hot at this point.

-- Mix the sauce again, then add it.
-Add back the beef.
-Stir fry until everything is well coated and the sauce slightly thickens, 1 more minute.
+- Mix the sauce again and add it to the skillet, then add back the beef.
+Cook, stirring, until everything is well coated and the sauce slightly thickens, about 1 more minute.

-- Transfer the beef stir fry to a serving platter or bowl.
+- Transfer the stir-fry to a serving platter.
 Drizzle with sesame oil and sprinkle with sesame seeds.
 Serve immediately.